ibm-cloud-docs/assistant/getting-started.md

 ## Step 7: Integrate the assistant
 {: #integrate-assistant}

 Now that you have an assistant that can participate in a simple conversational exchange, publish it to a public web page where you can test it out.
-The services provides a built-in integration called a Preview Link.
+The service provides a built-in integration that is called a Preview Link.
 When you create this type of integration, it builds your assistant into a chat widget that is hosted by an IBM-branded web page.
 You can open the web page and chat with your assistant to test it out.

-1. Click the **Assistants** tab, find the `Watson Assistant tutorial` assistant you created, and open it.
+1. Click the **Assistants** tab, find the `Watson Assistant tutorial` assistant that you created, and open it.
 1. From the *Integrations* area, click **Add integration**.
 1. Find **Preview Link**, and click **Select integration**.